Email: kdemason [at] utexas.edu

 Stable Minimal Surfaces.

-Below are solutions for textbook problems assigned in various courses while at UT Austin.
+I've compiled solutions for textbook problems (and other various homework problems) assigned in some courses while at UT Austin.

-While studying for prelims at UT Austin, I did many textbook problems and typed my solutions.
+While studying for prelims at UT Austin, I worked many textbook problems and typed my solutions.
 I also typed up solutions for many past prelims.
-These are provided below.
+These are provided below, along with scans of my actual exams solutions.

 When I was applying to grad school, I didn't get the chance to see anyone's personal statements.
 I think having some sort of guidance is essential, so I share the one I sent to UT here.
 Upon reflection, I think it helped to share my experiences and specifically what I learned from them.
 It also probably helped to list people I wanted to work with (and being genuine about it!) and researching available opportunities there that I could make use of.